tarantool/tarantool/README.md

  also provides debugging capabilities
  * Release -- use only if the highest performance is required

-The only external library dependency is readline: libreadline-dev is required to build the command line client.
+The only external library dependency is readline: libreadline-dev.

 There are two OPTIONAL dependencies:
 - uuid-dev.
 It is required for box.uuid_* functions.